rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

-The behavior of a robot (device) is determined by a set of parameters for instance the robot's velocity, controller gain threshold, or an image of a warehouse layout.
+The behavior of a robot (device) is determined by a set of parameters, for instance the robot's velocity, controller gain threshold, or an image of a warehouse layout.
 These parameters are usually a consequence of the software or hardware used in the robot.

 As a robotic developer, you need to represent, store, and review parameters.
 Additionally, you may want to access